Zeus-Eternal/Ajax-In-WordPress-Brass-Metal/README.md

 By following these patterns, you can expand the customizer options to suit your theme's requirements.
 For more advanced customization, refer to the WordPress Codex or the Theme Customization API documentation.

+## Translations
+Translation templates reside in the `languages/` directory.
+Generate updated `.po` files with tools like `xgettext` or the WordPress CLI and save compiled `.mo` files in the same folder so WordPress can load them automatically.

 ## Contributions
 We welcome contributions from the community.
 Please submit issues and pull requests to the [GitHub repository](https://github.com/agustealo/Ajax-In-WordPress-Brass-Metal).

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License version 3 or later.
 See the [LICENSE](https://github.com/agustealo/Ajax-In-WordPress-Brass-Metal/blob/main/LICENSE) file for details.